RESPECT FOR PARENTS DAY

 HOW TO OBSERVE #RespectForParentsDay

-How do you show respect to your parents?
-If it isn’t something you think about much, consider these approaches:
+How do you show respect for your parents?
+If it isn’t something you think about much, consider these approaches on August 1:

 - Call your parents and ask them about their day.

 - Schedule time each week to spend time with your parents doing something they enjoy.